MicroEJ/docs/PlatformDeveloperGuide/vgCco.rst

 This C module provides a fork of Freetype 2.11.0.

-The Freetype library requires a memory Heap for Freetype internal objects (see https://freetype.org/freetype2/docs/design/design-4.html) allocated when a font file is loaded.
-The size of this heap depends on the number of font loaded in parallel and on the fonts themself.
+The Freetype library requires a memory Heap for Freetype internal objects allocated when a font file is loaded (see https://freetype.org/freetype2/docs/design/design-4.html).
+The size of this heap depends on the number of fonts loaded in parallel and on the fonts themselves.
 This size is defined by ``VG_FEATURE_FREETYPE_HEAP_SIZE_HEAP`` in ``microvg_configuration.h``.

 All fonts do not require the same heap size.
 The ``MICROVG_MONITOR_HEAP`` define in ``microvg_helper.h`` and ``MEJ_LOG_MICROVG`` and ``MEJ_LOG_INFO_LEVEL`` defines in ``mej_log.h`` can be used to monitor the Freetype heap evolution.